agrc/serverless-print-proxy/README.md

 ## Deployment

 Commits to master are automatically deployed to production pending passing tests via Cloud Build because 🤓.
+[This document](https://cloud.google.com/functions/docs/testing/test-cicd) was used to get this wired up.